Home » Las Vegas Hotels & In-Casino Betting 2025 » Stratosphere Sportsbook Review

 The App Only Works in Nevada

 For a resort that’s looking to draw guests and tourists with multiple heart-racing attractions, the Stratosphere Las Vegas sportsbook is certainly not one of them.
+Stratosphere sports betting is pretty tame compared to other properties on the Strip.

 One of the best sportsbooks in Las Vegas?
 Hardly.
 This would rank in the bottom third, especially when it’s compared to other venues at the north end of the Strip in the Wynn and Mirage or another nearby betting spot in the Westgate.

-Pari-mutuel wagering, for horses and dogs, is available.
+Pari-mutuel wagering, for horses and dogs, is also available.
 This section, with individual monitors and desks, is located to the left of the main sportsbook area.
 Bettors for sports and horse racing can wager on the Stratosphere sportsbook odds at one of the four betting windows under the main viewing wall.
 Stratosphere sports lines are posted for the events of the day in the NHL, NFL, NBA, and MLB.

 The Stratosphere does offer complimentary drinks in this betting area.
 The soft rules call for a $100 bet on sports and a $20 wager on the horses to earn a drink voucher, which is more than other off-the-Strip venues like South Point.